SolarNetwork/solarnetwork-build/solarnode-deploy/equinox/README.md

 and `example/ivy.xml` files into this directory first.
 Then you can modify the new copies (they will be ignored by version control).

+If one of the example configurations is all you need, you can use that in the build by passing a `-Divy.file` argument to the build, for example `-Divy.file=example/ivy.xml`.

 ## Ivy Configuration

 The build script assembles all the various artifacts that make up the SolarNode